MJ Melendez Preview, Player Props: Royals vs. Mariners

-MJ Melendez -- hitting .350 in his past 10 games -- will be in action for the Kansas City Royals versus the Seattle Mariners, with Logan Gilbert on the hill, on August 26 at 4:10 PM ET.
+The Kansas City Royals, including MJ Melendez (.366 on-base percentage in past 10 games, 63 points above season-long percentage), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mariners.
+In his most recent game, he went 1-for-4 with a double against the Mariners.

 MJ Melendez Game Info & Props vs. the Mariners